YESAndy/andycai/index.md

 ## News

 - **[June.
-2025]** My paper "Leveraging Open-Vocabulary Object Detection in Goal-Oriented Navigation for Assessing Indoor Energy–Intensive Devices" has been accepted by [JCCE](https://ascelibrary.org/doi/full/10.1061/JCCEE5.CPENG-6376)!
+2025]** My paper "Leveraging Open-Vocabulary Object Detection in Goal-Oriented Navigation for Assessing Indoor Energy–Intensive Devices" has been accepted by [Journal of Computing in Civil Engineering](https://ascelibrary.org/doi/full/10.1061/JCCEE5.CPENG-6376)!
 - **[Mar.
 2025]** My paper "LightSplat" has been accepted by [i3CE2025](https://www.lsu.edu/eng/cm/i3ce2025/)!
 - **[Dec.
 2024]** Just finished my first course project _YUMA_ at Columbia.
 - **[Sep.
 2024]** Our paper "VIRL" has been accepted by [2024 Conference on Robot Learning](https://www.corl.org/home)!